Kemp, Abrams argue abortion, voting in Ga. governor debate

-ATLANTA (AP) — Georgia's Republican Gov. Brian Kemp and Democratic challenger Stacey Abrams traded harsh attacks on Georgia's elections during the pair's final debate Sunday before Georgia's Nov.
+ATLANTA (AP) — Georgia's Republican Gov. Brian Kemp and Democratic challenger Stacey Abram s traded harsh attacks on Georgia's elections during the pair's final debate before Georgia's Nov.
 8 election, while elaborating on their positions on abortion and offering sharply differing visions for the state's economy.

 Abrams pointed out that equivocation, saying, “Let’s be clear, he did not say he wouldn’t.”